-As these are global goals, processes, and issues it is easy to feel powerless to help make progress on them.
-However, every individual and organisation consumes to some degree and can make changes to their own patterns and behaviours.
+As these are global goals, processes, and issues it’s easy to feel powerless to help make progress on them.
+However, every individual and organisation consumes, to some degree, and can make changes to their own patterns and behaviours.

-It is also inevitable that there will be some goods and materials which can only be used once and for which there are no recycling opportunities available.
-While it most likely cannot be wholly avoided, museum teams should work to ensure that these kinds of items make up as little as possible of their consumption.
+There will be some goods and materials which can only be used once and for which there are no recycling opportunities available.
+Museum teams should work to ensure that these items make up as little as possible of their consumption.

 Platforms for museums

-Platforms for circular economies have been growing over the last few years with more available for the selling, buying, giving away and sharing of second hand, perfectly usable goods getting more and attention.
-This is a great way of avoiding throwing out perfectly fine resources and similarly, it can be a great resource to buy goods for cheaper which are still of high quality.
-Doing this means something new doesn’t have to be manufactured and shipped and it stops more waste being produced.
+Platforms for circular economies are available for the selling, buying, giving away and sharing of second-hand usable goods.
+This is a great way of avoiding throwing out resources and similarly, it can be a way to buy goods for less which are still of high quality.

 As these platforms have grown there are offshoots being developed for specific sectors, including the museum and wider culture sector.
 These include:

 These specific sites specialise in goods and in some cases, services, relating to museums, arts, theatres and anything related to the culture sector.
-While you may not find exactly what you’re looking for straight away, it is completely worthwhile to keep looking.
 There are also more generic ones which may still have something for your museum:

-If sustainability becomes a core operating principle for your museum and everyone becomes committed to it, it can change how you think about your projects and exhibits.
-These could be designed and wrapped around a sustainable approach, for example if you can only get a certain kind of display cabinet or currently have a certain size of exhibition board then think about how you can design the exhibit around those parameters rather immediately going to buy something new.
+If sustainability becomes a core operating principle for your museum it can change how you think about your projects and exhibits.
+These could be designed and wrapped around a sustainable approach, for example if you can only get a certain kind of display cabinet or currently have a certain size of exhibition board, then think about how you can design the exhibit around those parameters, rather than immediately going to buy something new.

-Further information on how some museums have approached this issue can be found in the following links:
+Further information on how some museums have approached this issue can be found at:

-If you have any questions or want to get in contact to talk about carbon management or any other environmental issues, please contact MGS’s Climate Officer at email@example.com
+If you have any questions or want to get in contact to talk about carbon management or any other environmental issues, please contact us at firstname.lastname@example.org.